Non-stop flights to Oslo (OSL)

 From Madrid, you can fly non-stop with Iberia (Oneworld) or Norwegian.

-From Palma de Mallorca, direct flights are offered by Norwegian, Norwegian and SAS (Star Alliance).
+From Málaga and Palma de Mallorca, all direct flights to Oslo are operated by Norwegian, Norwegian and SAS (Star Alliance).

 From Tenerife (Reina Sofía), you can fly non-stop with Norwegian or SAS (Star Alliance).